-d.
+- d.
 League of American Bicyclists Bicycle Friendly Community status - The Bicycle Friendly Community (BFC) program created by the League of American Bicyclists (LAB) offers the opportunity to be recognized for achievements in supporting bicycling for transportation and recreation.
 It also serves as a benchmark to identify improvements yet to be made.

-- League Certified Instructor training course e. scholarships - The League of American Bicyclists (LAB) offers certification courses to train those interested in teaching others to ride their bike safely and legally as a form of transportation.
+As noted in this Plan's introduction, Rochester received an Honorable Mention from the LAB in 2008, and the City has a stated goal to achieve full BFC status. - League Certified Instructor training course e. scholarships - The League of American Bicyclists offers certification courses to train those interested in teaching others to ride their bike safely and legally as a form of transportation.
 League Certified Instructors (LCIs) are a valuable asset to the community and can offer a variety of workshops for adults lacking confidence to ride in traffic as well as children learning to ride for the first time.
 LCI training courses require a two and a half day commitment and are offered through the LAB.
 To facilitate a cadre of cyclists to become LCIs, this program coordinates with the LAB to schedule training course offerings in the community and provide scholarships. - f.
-Expand Safe Routes to School program National program that addresses barriers that inhibit students from walking and biking to school.
+Expand the Safe Routes to School (SRTS) program - SRTS is a national program that addresses barriers that inhibit students from walking and biking to school.
 The Genesee Transportation Council recently administered a regional study of the Safe Routes to School program.
 One of the four case studies was an elementary school in the City of Rochester.
-The City should implement the recommendations from this case study, and consider how the program could be expanded to assess barriers at all city schools. - g.
-Ensure that all parts of the city have equal access to bicycle facilities.
+The City should work with the Rochester City School District (RCSD) to implement the recommendations from this case study, and consider how the program could be expanded to assess barriers at all city schools.
+Increasing the number of children that can safely walk and bicycle to school as well as protecting the safety of those that already do so requires a holistic approach.
+SRTS programs need to be neighborhood sensitive and cooperative efforts involving both the City and the RCSD would be useful in helping to build bridges between the City's schools and surrounding neighborhoods